Luxury travel in the Dolomites: your guide to Trentino and South Tyrol

 Experiences worth building a trip around

-• Guided hikes on trails like Seceda above Val Gardena, with panoramic views across multiple valleys and a pace that is yours entirely
+Guided hikes on trails like Seceda above Val Gardena, with panoramic views across multiple valleys and a pace that's entirely yours.
+These are private guides who know the unmarked routes, not the ones in every guidebook.

-• Private cellar visits with small Trentino wine producers whose Teroldego and Marzemino rarely make it outside the region
+Private cellar visits with small Trentino wine producers whose Teroldego and Marzemino rarely make it outside the region.
+These are introductions, not bookings.
+The kind of visit that happens because your travel advisor knows the family.

-• Michelin dining in Alta Badia, at restaurants serving Ladin cuisine you genuinely cannot find anywhere else
+Michelin dining in Alta Badia, at restaurants serving Ladin cuisine you genuinely cannot find anywhere else.
+Reservations here aren't just hard to get.
+For some tables, you need to know who to call.

-• Wellness in Merano, where the thermal tradition is centuries old and the treatments are designed around you, not pulled from a standard menu
+Wellness in Merano, where the thermal tradition is centuries old and the treatments are designed around you, not pulled from a standard menu.
+The best properties here integrate spa, movement, and nutrition into a single stay.

-• Toerggelen in autumn: the South Tyrolean harvest tradition of moving farm to farm tasting new wine and roasted chestnuts.
-Entirely authentic, nothing like a tourist experience
+Toerggelen in autumn: the South Tyrolean harvest tradition of moving from farm to farm, tasting new wine and roasted chestnuts.
+Entirely authentic, nothing like a tourist experience.
+This is the kind of thing you only do if someone local sets it up for you.

-• Alpine picnics and horseback excursions in parts of the landscape no road reaches
+Alpine picnics and horseback excursions in parts of the landscape no road reaches.
+For families, this is the kind of day that changes how your kids think about travel.

 When to go

-Summer (June through September) is prime hiking season.
-June and September offer the same trails and scenery with a fraction of the peak-month crowds.
+Summer (June - September) is prime hiking season.
+I always steer clients toward June or September: the same trails and scenery with a fraction of the peak-month crowds.
+The light in September is extraordinary, and the rifugios are still open.

-Winter (December through March) is ski season: the Sellaronda circuit, the village atmosphere, the Dolomites under snow.
-The best properties and guides fill well in advance.
+Winter (December - March) is ski season.
+The Sellaronda circuit, the village atmosphere, the Dolomites under snow.
+The best properties and guides fill months in advance, so if you're considering a winter trip, we need to start the conversation early.

-Autumn (October through November) is the season most visitors miss entirely.
+Autumn (October - November) is the season most visitors miss entirely, and it might be my favorite.
 Golden larch forests, empty trails, and the Toerggelen harvest season make this one of the finest food and wine travel moments in all of Italy.
+If you love food, wine, and solitude, this is your window.

 Photo©: Anna Fishman